uf-mil/mil/docs/glossary.rst

 ========
 This page lists common words / acrynomys uses in MIL and robotics more generally.
 This should help get passed some of our jargon.

+Some are technical while others are just insides jokes.

 .. glossary::
   :sorted: